josevalim/nested-map-reduce-traversal/README.md

 print(sections)
 ```

-Thanks to @nickjj for the description of the problem and for contributing this Python solution.
+Thanks to [@nickjanetakis](https://twitter.com/nickjanetakis) for the description of the problem and for contributing this Python solution.

 ## Contribute